G. S. Sareen

 Gajendra Singh Sareen (born 7 November 1966) is an Indian-Singaporean businessman, founder, CEO, and president of Singapore tire manufacturer and distributor, Omni United Pte.
 Ltd.

 Early life

-Sareen was born on 7 November 1966 in Madhya Pradesh to an upper-class family.
+Sareen was born on 7 November 1966 in Madhya Pradesh to an upper middle class family.
 He is the youngest of three siblings.
 His father, Dr Surender Singh Sareen, was a civil servant; his mother, Amrit Kaur Sareen, was paralyzed after being involved in an accident while visiting Africa.
 His brother, Paremendra Singh Sareen, died in a road accident in 1989 at the age of 27.

 Education

 Sareen is an alumnus of Daly College Indore, Madhya Pradesh, India and holds a degree in Statistics from Bhopal University.
 He is also a decorated and distinguished member of the Indian Army.
 He joined the Indian Military Academy in 1986 and resigned his commission in 1992 to support his family.
 He was awarded a SENA MEDAL, a gallantry award for action, by the President of India during his tenure in the Army.